 Want to know how to transfer money for land purchase?
-Money transfer for property purchases are difficult and complex in Thailand.
+Money transfer for property purchases is difficult and complex in Thailand.
 This is how to transfer money to buy property overseas.
-When you are buying a condo in Thailand the money would normally come from overseas and here it is important to note that there is a process which goes with this.
+When you are buying a condo in Thailand the money would normally come from overseas and here it is important to note that there is a process that goes with this.
 You will need to speak to a property lawyer in Thailand for more advice and assistance.
 Further you can see how how to transfer money overseas to buy property.
 You will find the basics of the process listed below.

 When buying a condo in Thailand the transfer of the money has to conform to the 1991 Condominium Act.
-This is applicable to all non-residents who purchase a condominium unit and who is transferring funds from abroad.
+This is applicable to all non-residents who purchase a condominium unit and who are transferring funds from abroad.
 Speak to our property lawyer in Thailand for further advice.

-As a foreign buyer you will need to firstly obtain a “Foreign Exchange Transaction Form” certificate.
+As a foreign buyer, you will need to first obtain a “Foreign Exchange Transaction Form” certificate.
 This would be for all or each transfer that had been done for the purchase of the condominium.
 These certificates will need to be shown at the Land Department in order to register your condominium.

-Very important is also that when buying the condo in Thailand that you specify on the transfer that the money is to be used to purchase a condominium unit in Thailand.
+Very important is also that when buying a condo in Thailand that you specify on the transfer that the money is to be used to purchase a condominium unit in Thailand.
 This will be part of the transfer instructions.
 Note however that the banks will only provide you with the “Foreign Exchange Transaction Form” certificate for amounts over US$ 50,000.

 If the transfers are lower than this, then you will need to obtain a bank certificate from the Thai bank for this purpose.
 This will then be taken to the Land Department when the transfer of the property becomes due.
 The only exception to this is if you hold Thai Permanent Residence as you can then see your property investment in Thailand in Thai Baht and none of these certificates will be needed.
 See the building regulations in Thailand for more.
 If you need a lawyer in Bangkok then speak to us.